List of RWBY characters: Emerald Sustrai

 A light green-haired girl with dark skin who was an associate of Cinder's and uses Thief's Respite, a pair of pistols with attached blades that can also extend via chains, similar to a kusarigama.
 Her Semblance, "Hallucinations", allows her to cast hallucinations on people's minds, advantageous for her thieving skills, though it becomes a strain to her if she tries to do it on more than one person.
 By the time of Volume 8, Emerald has trained in improving her Semblance, as she can cast hallucinations on multiple people and keep them for an extended period of time.
 Ever since she was recruited by Cinder, Emerald had an undying loyalty to her, even if she serves someone as evil as Salem.
-But after she learns of Salem's true goals and is nearly killed by the witch, Emerald defects to support Ruby's group.
+But after she learns of Salem's true goals and is nearly killed by the witch, Emerald defects to Ruby's group.

 She alludes to Aladdin from the classic anthology book One Thousand and One Nights.

-Team STRQ

-Team STRQ (pronounced "stark") is a now-defunct team composed of Ruby and Yang's relatives, commented to have similarities to Team RWBY like being favored by Ozpin.